Introduction

 The right to vote in America is a fundamental democratic liberty – it is one of those rights that we fight wars to defend.
 Yet, when the nation was founded, voting was almost exclusively reserved for propertied white men.
 Since then, voting rights have slowly grown more inclusive, expanding to an ever broader cross-section of the American public, but this progress has almost always been hard won.

-Voting rights are correctly tied to citizenship – you have to be a citizen in order to be eligible to vote.
-Throughout our history, this linkage has also meant that voting rights were closely tied to the paths to citizenship available to — or made unavailable to — different immigrant populations, native peoples, and former slaves and their descendants.
+Voting rights are tied to citizenship – you have to be a citizen in order to be eligible to vote.
+Throughout our history, this linkage has also meant that voting rights were closely tied to the paths to citizenship available to — or made unavailable to — different immigrant populations, native peoples, and the formerly enslaved and their descendants.

 The Constitution does not stipulate who can vote.
 Instead, it is left to the states to decide, and they have often tried—with varying degrees of success—to limit voting.
 States initially allowed only a select few to cast a ballot, enacting property, tax, religion, gender, and race requirements.
 When George Washington was elected president, most white men could not vote as they did not own property.
 Only six percent of the total population was eligible to vote in that first election.